ASDIO1/Behavior-Pattern-Example/README.md

 The states of glass are: Sand, Mixed state, Melting state, Molding state and the Finished glass state.

-The explanation of the transition between states is printed by each state when excecuting the main program (program.cs).
+The explanation of each state is printed by each state when excecuting the main program (program.cs).

 ## Solution